 where $\hat{S}$ is the support of $\bm{\hat x}$.
 This constraint effectively avoids the bad solution because the value of its right-hand side is always greater than 1 to any $\bm{x} \in \mathbb{D}$ except for $\bm{\hat x}$.
 In this way, there are two kinds of lazy cuts to be used in the model.
 Here we limit the run time of solver Gurobi to be one hour, which makes the final output to be an upper bound of MESP not exact values instead. \end{enumerate}}

-In \Cref{data2000}, it is expected that the B\&C algorithm will have difficulty in solving MESP to optimality; however, it produces a better upper bound than $z^{LD}$. {Note that in the sampling algorithm, we only sample from the support of the output solution from the Frank-Wolfe algorithm for the sake of computational efficiency.} For the proposed integrated ``Samp + LS'' algorithm in \Cref{data2000}, the running time is limited to be 3,600 seconds for each case.
+In \Cref{data2000}, it is expected that the B\&C algorithm has difficulty in solving MESP to optimality; however, it produces a better upper bound than $z^{LD}$. {Note that in the sampling algorithm, we only sample from the support of the output solution from the Frank-Wolfe \Cref{algo:fw} for the sake of computational efficiency.} For the proposed integrated ``Samp + LS'' algorithm in \Cref{data2000}, the running time is limited to be 3,600 seconds for each case.
 Since we use UB to compute the optimality gaps of the approximation algorithms, their true optimality gaps can be even smaller.
 We also observe that the solution output from the Frank-Wolfe \Cref{algo:fw} is very sparse.
 The computational time of the Frank-Wolfe \Cref{algo:fw} is longer because at each iteration, one has to compute the eigendecomposition in order to obtain the supgradient, which can be time-consuming.
-Again, we see that the local search \Cref{algo} outperforms the sampling \Cref{alg_rand_round} both in time and solution quality.
+It is seen that the local search \Cref{algo} outperforms the sampling \Cref{alg_rand_round} and the integrated algorithm in both time and solution quality.
 In particular, ``-" in the last row of ``Samp + LS" column means infeasible output, i.e., the selected vectors by the integrated algorithm are linearly dependent with the output objective value being $-\infty$, which is possibly because the original matrix is rank-deficient and the Frank-Wolfe \Cref{algo:fw} selects many linearly dependent vectors.
 Thus, we recommend using the vanilla local search \Cref{algo} to solve large-scale problems, with more stable output and lower computational cost.